No. 1 Kansas ends skid to No. 17 Villanova with 74-71 win

 MEMPHIS, Tenn. — Admiral Schofield scored 20 of his 29 points in the second half and added 11 rebounds as Tennessee snapped a three-game skid to its in-state rival.

-Kyvon Davenport helped Memphis (5-5) keep Tennessee from blowing the Tigers out.
-He scored 26 of his career-high 31 points after halftime and had 11 boards.
-Tyler Harris added 10 points.
+Kyvon Davenport scored 26 of his career-high 31 points after halftime and had 11 boards.
+Tyler Harris added 10 points for Memphis (5-5).

 NO. 15 OHIO STATE 73, BUCKNELL 71